 There are a lot of people around the world who are constantly or temporarily engaged in freelance work, and their number is constantly growing.

 From the perspective of a hiring company, freelance is probably the cheapest solution.

 Outsourcing as a concept has proven its efficiency and this model is being used for decades now.
-In fact, any area of the enterprise’s work can be left to the care of an outsourcing company.
-It can be accounting, human resources, customer support, marketing, IT services and more.
+Any area of the enterprise’s work can be left to the care of an outsourcing company.
+It can be accounting, human resources, customer support, marketing, offshore IT resources, and more.

 It is worth mentioning that outsourcing is a good career for a specialist as well.
-Working in an outsourcing company, a specialist deals with professionals in his field and gets the opportunity to exchange experiences, knowledge and simply advice with his own similar specialists.
+Working in an outsourcing company, a specialist deals with professionals in his field and gets the opportunity to exchange experiences, knowledge, and simple advice with his similar specialists.

 The chance that would burn out emotionally when working at these companies is much lower.

 Outsourcing and outstaffing are somewhat similar but the main difference is in how the model works itself.
 The result and the process “feel” different as well.
 Outstaffing is a relatively new hiring model, but its popularity is rapidly growing.

 Companies that provide outstaffing services would find, hire, and manage an IT specialist or a whole team according to your requirements.

 You get a contract-based collaboration where your subcontractor is responsible for delivering results.

 - Lower development cost (due to lower salary rates mainly);